tkdeng/go-fix-error-hook/readme.md

 A new way of error handling.

-Before throwing an error, you can first attempt to fix it, and let any other part of the program could do something about it.
+Before throwing an error, you can first attempt to fix it, and let any other part of the program try and do something about it.
 This means if an error is caused by something externally, a module (for example) could automatically fix the error.